SW999/random-number/README.md

 npm start
 ```

-Open in a browser http://localhost:1234
+Tab with URL *http://localhost:1234* will be open in a browser.

 * For build:
 ```sh